 She was cheered on by the critical care team of Royal Papworth Hospital at the 2019 World Championships in London, England.
 They had looked after her in 2014 when she fell critically ill ahead of the Invictus Games in the same city.
 She donated the four gold medals she won at the 2016 Invictus Games to the team at Royal Papworth as a mark of her gratitude.
 "If not for the people of Papworth Hospital I wouldn't get the chance to compete in a final [where she won a gold medal in the S7 100m backstroke at the 2019 World Championships]." (redlandscommunitynews.com, 01 Nov 2019; people.com, 13 Sep 2019; royalpapworth.nhs.uk, 13 Sep 2019)

-The tattoo on her right leg presents an image of her life story.
-A large, wounded crow represents her, a red cross symbolises her work as a combat medic in the army, and dog tags will eventually show the name of her father James Marks, a veteran of the Vietnam War.
-She also intends to have a large US flag at the base of the ensemble.
-The tattoos cover some of her scars, but she still leaves some exposed, and refuses make up to cover them.
+The tattoos on her right leg present an image of her life story.
+They include a large, wounded crow that represents her, and a red cross that symbolises her work as a combat medic in the army.
+The tattoos cover some of her scars, but she still leaves some exposed, and refuses make-up to cover them.
 "I earned them, so I'm going to wear them." (telegraph.co.uk, 13 Sep 2016; espn.com, 14 Jul 2016)